Bethel-nz/wiggly/README.md

 import { Hono } from 'hono';
 import Wiggly from './src/lib/wiggly';

-//Wiggly's app config can be overridden with your own config refer to hono's docs: https://hono.dev/docs/ const hono_app = new Hono();
+// Initialize Wiggly with base path const hono_app = new Hono();

 // Initialize Wiggly with base path
-//middleware_dir and routes_dir are by default your /routes dir in our project roots but should incase they are different you have to specify them here const wiggle = new Wiggly({
+// Middleware directory and routes directory are by default `/routes` in your project root but should be specified here if different const wiggle = new Wiggly({
   app: hono_app,
   base_path: '/api/v1/',